caigoshinobi/whisper.io/README.md

 ## Features

-- Add & listen to your audiobooks from the web app or download them to your device;
+- Add & listen to your audiobooks from the web app or download them to your device.
 - Manage multiple covers to each audiobook.
-The web app will randomly choose a cover each time the book is served;
+The web app will randomly choose a cover each time the book is served.
 - Automatic bookmarks will also be applied to your audiobook while listening, so you can resume it whenever you want.
-- Responsive and mobile-oriented, thanks to Bootstrap.
+- Responsive and mobile-oriented, thanks to Bootstrap
 - Designed to be easy to set up on FreeBSD systems (I didn't find anything simple for my TrueNAS).

 ## Installation